yucheng91/CIassignment1/README.md

 - Youtube player for viewing of their music video

 ## Testing
-The layout has been tested on Macbook/iPad Mini/Pixel 2 XL/iPhone SE covering various screen-size.
+The layout has been tested on Macbook/iPad Mini(2018) /Pixel 2 XL/iPhone SE covering various screen-size.

+All the social media buttons has been linked directly to their band's exisitng social network profile.

 Embbeded spotify will play 30 seconds preview of each song and users will be able prompted to continue listening the full album on Spotify application (both on desktop and mobile devices)

+Clicking on the RSVP link under schedule will brings the visitors to EventBrite site which is an online event management platform where users are able to RSVP/purchase event entry tickets.

 ## Credits